 Dynamic balance is the ability to maintain balance and control of the body while moving, like hopping, jumping, throwing or riding a bike.

 While balance skills take time to develop, there are ways to improve them with practice.
-Following are a few simple and fun balance activities that can be made into games and practiced daily with your preschooler.
+Following are a few simple and fun balance games for kidsthat can be practiced daily with your preschooler.
 Doing these activities together will teach your child how to use his muscles to adjust to changes in movement.

 - Supplies: Make a straight line on the floor or sidewalk with a piece of wide (3 inches) duct tape or masking tape.